Do you invest in technology? Discover the tax advantages for innovative businesses!

 - Higher sales profits on a shares transaction than without using the innovationbox,

 - The interests of the owner/investor are easier to sell since the new owner buys a company with reduced taxation pressures.
-In this way, the company and the investor a better competitive position than companies which either don’t exploit the innovation regulations or don’t exploit them fully.
+In this way, the company and the investor will be in a better competitive position than companies which either don’t exploit the innovation regulations or don’t exploit them fully.

 The Innovationbox, WBSO and taxation advantage